Appearance

 MapLibre libraries comparison

 How @rozie-ui/maplibre compares to the existing per-framework MapLibre GL JS wrappers.
 MapLibre GL is the open-source (BSD-3) WebGL map engine — the community fork of Mapbox GL JS v1 — and it is framework-agnostic: every wrapper exists only to glue reactive state to the imperative Map, render markers / popups / controls as framework components, and forward the event set.
 The result is an uneven ecosystem: deep React, solid Vue / Svelte / Angular, a thin-and-stale Solid story, and effectively no Lit wrapper at all.
-Rozie ships one source to all six.
+Rozie delivers the same idiomatic map component, with the same props, events, two-way camera, and handle, on all six frameworks as pre-compiled per-framework packages.

 The wrappers at a glance